LWAYVE/android-sdk/README.md

 #### Disconnect from MediaBrowser

 Disconnect from the MediaBrowser.
-This method should be used when your Activity goes out of the foreground.
+This method should be used when your activity goes out of the foreground.

 **Parameters**